-so let me kinda give u a rundown on lakeshore baptist church and the devastation they faced after katrina and the role they played in rebuilding themselves and, more importantly, the community. lakeshore baptist was a little church before the storm, with several dozen members. they had a little sanctuary and fellowship hall located on a small piece of land. the hurricane devastated the entire town and left it in shambles. pastor don elbourne of lakeshore baptist lost his home in the hurricane and he said it took months before he heard from every church member to see if they had survived the storm. when people were finally able to go back into the town after the storm, almost every house was destroyed. the church was just a pile of debris...all that remained intact was the steeple and the pulpit, which are still used today. the pastor and his family, along with the others who gradually returned, slowly began the long journey of rebuilding.
+so let me kinda give u a rundown on lakeshore baptist church and the devastation they faced after katrina and the role they played in rebuilding themselves and, more importantly, the community. lakeshore baptist was a little church before the storm, with several dozen members. they had a little sanctuary and fellowship hall located on a small piece of land. the hurricane devastated the entire town and left it in shambles. pastor don elbourne of lakeshore baptist lost his home in the hurricane and he said it took months before he heard from every church member to see if they had survived the storm. when people were finally able to go back into the town after the storm, almost every house was destroyed. the church was just a pile of debris...all that remained intact was the steeple and the pulpit, which are still used today. the pastor and his family, along with the others who gradually returned, slowly began the long journey of rebuilding.everyone from the church lost their house in the storm and most of the community did as well. pastor don has already told me countless stories of those who had survived the storm, those who had lost everything, and those who had their houses rebuilt or repaired. at the church, the water level had reached a total of 30 feet. so if houses weren’t destroyed from the actual storm, then they were destroyed due to water damage.

 today, if you were to visit the property, you may think it looks pretty rough, but compared to how it was six years ago, so much has improved. many people who have been coming for years are amazed about how much has changed and how much better it looks. volunteers continue to come as abundant and as regularly as they did six years ago. the help has yet to die down. and as long as they keep coming, the church will keep having them. so far, there has been almost 600 different churches come to lakeshore since katrina.